wazuh/wazuh-documentation/source/installing-splunk/splunk-distributed.rst

 Indexers:
 +++++++++

-In the last instance, the **master instance**, make the configuration that will be pushed to the indexers.
+In the **master instance** users will make the configuration that will be pushed to the rest of the indexers.

-For this configuration is necessary to create the following two files and paste into them the following blocks of code respectively:
+For this configuration is necessary to create the following two files and paste them into the following blocks of code respectively:

 .. code-block:: console